-- One memory plane organized in several pages of the same size - Two 32-bit read buffers used for code read optimization (see "Read Operations" on page 132). - One write buffer that manages page programming.
+- One memory plane organized in several pages of the same size. - Two 32-bit read buffers used for code read optimization (see "Read Operations" on page 102). - One write buffer that manages page programming.
 The write buffer size is equal to the page size.
-This buffer is write-only and accessible all along the 1 MByte address space, so that each word can be written to its final address (see "Write Operations" on page 134). - Several lock bits used to protect write and erase operations on lock regions.
-A lock region is composed of several consecutive pages, and each lock region has its associated lock bit. - Several general-purpose NVM bits.
-Each bit controls a specific feature in the device.
-Refer to the product definition section to get the GPNVM assignment.
+This buffer is write-only and accessible all along the 1 MByte address space, so that each word can be written to its final address (see "Write Operations" on page 104). - Several lock bits used to protect write and erase operations on lock regions.
+A lock region is composed of several consecutive pages, and each lock region has its associated lock bit.